JeodC/EmulationStation-ImageMaker/README.md

 `/assets/template`

 Create or update the `mixv1.ini` file with your desired settings and run the script to generate composite images in the specified output folder.

+## Tips
+Sometimes you will have to modify the source images.
+For example, many logos are much wider than they are tall.
+To make them scale properly, you will want to crop the surrounding blank space and resize the source logo image to be larger.

 ### Requirements
 - Python 3